 - Justice System

 - Demonstrating (Part II)

 - “Violence Against Women”

-Male disposability (at least the conception of it presented here) refers to our society’s tendency to have less concern for the safety and well-being of men than of women.
+Male disposability refers to our society’s tendency to have less concern for the safety and well-being of men than of women.
 When women experience harm or suffering, it tends to inspire more outrage, desire for action, and desire for prevention than when men experience those things.
 It has parallels in race, class, age, etc.: “when a young white girl goes missing in America, it immediately becomes a national story” (Huffington Post).
 Male disposability is institutional, being present not just in the attitudes of regular people but also in the policies and practices of media, government, etc.

-This doesn’t mean we never adequately care about men’s safety and well-being, or that we always care adequately for women.
+Male disposability doesn’t mean we never adequately care about men’s safety and well-being, or that we always care adequately for women.
 But gender is one factor influencing how much we care, and being a man is usually a negative.
-This isn’t about how much hardship or mistreatment each gender experiences—it’s about how much we care when each gender experiences those things (although that influences prevention efforts and taboos).
+It also isn’t about how much hardship or mistreatment each gender experiences—it’s about how much we care when each gender experiences those things (although that influences prevention efforts and taboos).
 Also, the evidence I look at is from the present-day Western world.
 It is probably more widespread, but I don’t claim it to be a universal of human cultures.